 This program is made possible through a generous Lilly Foundation Grant.
 There will be no expense for the residential program at the Monastery or for access to ongoing online resources.
 If an individual is unable to afford travel expenses, he or she can apply for assistance with those expenses.

 Is there any degree or credit given at the completion of the program?

-No. Participants will receive a certificate of completion that describes the nature of the program.
+Participants will receive a certificate of completion that describes the nature of the program.
 In addition, the ECCSR will communicate with the congregations at which participants serve to outline the resources and assets that the pastors will be bringing back to their ministry settings.

 I do not fit in the 3-15 years of experience time frame, can I still apply?

-How much time will the program require?
+How much time will be required?

 will be received from